EnterpriseDB/barman/doc/manual/55-barman-cli.en.md

   to fetch WAL files from an S3 object store, bypassing the Barman server, and store them directly in the PostgreSQL standby;
-- `barman-cloud-backup`: backup script to be used to take a local backup directly on the PostgreSQL server and to ship it to an S3 object store, bypassing the Barman server;
+- `barman-cloud-backup`: backup script to be used to take a local backup directly on the PostgreSQL server and to ship it to a supported cloud provider, bypassing the Barman server; alternatively, as a hook script for copying barman backups to the cloud (`post_backup_retry_script)`
 - `barman-cloud-list-backup`: script to be used to list the content of Barman backups taken with `barman-cloud-backup` from an S3 object store;
 - `barman-cloud-restore`: script to be used to restore a backup directly